 There may be a disparity in levels of sexual experience.
 It’s not always easy for us to take that step – a foundation of trust and a strong emotional connection are necessary if we’re going to get there.

 Be honest when you’re speaking, but also take the time to hear what we have to say.
 Ask meaningful question and actively listen to our responses.

 Try not to judge.
 If we trust you, we’ll tell you pretty much anything.
-Thing is, if you’re response leaves us feelings hurt or broken we might not be so willing to confide in you again.
+Thing is, if your response leaves us feelings hurt or broken, we might not be so willing to confide in you again.

 Sometimes we can be emotionally close to someone and not have romantic feelings immediately.
 We don’t always know when those feelings are going to show up or who they will be directed toward.